joamahiques/EDEN_fw-php-oo-mvc-angularjs1.4/README.md

     * Confirm purchase with modal, with database prices.
     * Services in localstorage.
 A table is created for each user with his car.
 When confirming purchase, the said table is deleted and the products are added to the purchasing table.
 The price is always from Database.
 * Contact: Contact form with validation and MailGun and Google location map with infowindow.
+* Error: Redirection from server to 404 error page.

 ---------------
 Components: